Zggis/dobby/README.md

 ### Usage
 Dobby is a Spring Batch application and currently has no GUI.
 You place your media files in the configured directory, start Dobby and let it do its job.
 Watching the logs will give you an indication of how the job is progressing, and when it completes Dobby will place your results in the configured directory and shutdown to save resources until you summon him again.<br>
+I recommend you map Dobby to an empty directory to be used as its workspace.
+Move files to this directory as you need and start Dobby to process those files.
+I usually process one TV Show season per run, but you can do one episode per run if you like. <strong>Do not mix TV Shows</strong>
 Example media directory content:<br>
 * Andor.S01E06.2160p.DSNP.WEB-DL.DDP5.1.Atmos.DV.MP4.x265.mp4<br>
 * Andor.S01E06.HDR.2160p.WEB.h265.mkv<br>